ScamSpot/scamspot.github.io/README.md

-# Instagram Spam Remover
+# ScamSpot

-Instagram Spam Remover is a powerful tool designed to enhance your online safety and protect you from spam and scam comments on Instagram, particularly in the finance-related English content.
+ScamSpot is a powerful tool designed to enhance your online safety and protect you from spam and scam comments on Instagram, particularly for  finance-related accounts & content.

 ## Related repositories